RandomItalianGuy/android-debloater/README.md

 ### GUIDE:

 - Python version 3 or higher required.
+- Adb in same folder as the script (or in PATH) required.
+- USB debbugging enabled on the device.

 - Just unpack the .zip into any folder of your choice.
 - Add adb in the same folder.